 - ▶ Ultra-low fuel efficient tyres

 - Low noise tyres

-- Fossil-free tyres
+- ▶ Fossil-free tyres

+tyres
-- Virtual prototyping

-- Process simulations
+- Virtual prototyping - Process simulations

-- Tandem mixers for silica mixing for ultra-high performance tyres and EV tyres

 DIGITAL INNOVATION

 In order to keep pace in the everevolving digital landscape, CEAT periodically updates its systems and processes with new technological integrations.
 The use of new technologies like automation, virtual reality, laser carving and finite element simulation has helped reduce product development time.
 The capability of virtual development has been augmented to all product ranges including adoption of virtual reality for design reviews.